SoccerStatsUS/s2/README.md

-### A database website for analysis of soccer statistics.
+### An open source, logical soccer database

-This is the code used to run soccerstats.us
+This is the code used to create an integrated, reasonably maintained soccer database, with an ORM layer including models and views written in Django.

-#### Deployment instructions.
+For the time being it also contains the code for the website, but this is being migrated to separate website repositories (soccerstats.us)

-    # for building the website / postgres db
+#### Build instructions

     sudo apt-get install python-pip python-dev postgresql-server-dev-all postgresql  python3-psycopg2